 Gulf LNG Pipeline, LLC, (GLP), a wholly owned subsidiary of GLE, owns a 36-inch diameter header pipeline (sendout pipeline) that is used to transport regasified LNG from the Gulf LNG Terminal to multiple interconnect points with downstream interstate pipelines.

 The sendout pipeline is approximately 5 miles long, running northerly from the terminal, and has a Maximum Allowable Operating Pressure of 1,440 psi.
 The sendout pipeline interconnects with several downstream pipelines, including:

 - Transcontinental Gas Pipeline Company (Transco) and Florida Gas Transmission (FGT) via the Pascagoula Lateral, a Transco/FGT jointly-owned pipeline;

 - Gulfstream Natural Gas System, L.L.C.

-In addition, a 36-inch diameter pipeline lateral extends from the northern end of the sendout pipeline to the Pascagoula Gas Processing Plant operated by BP American Production Company.
+In addition, a 36-inch diameter pipeline lateral extends from the northern end of the sendout pipeline to the Pascagoula Gas Processing Plant owned by Enterprise Products Partners L.P.